 - Lastly, if the contract requires you to transfer any (large) amounts of money on grounds that seem suspicious to you, be very careful.
 It’s possible that this may be totally fine, but be wary and make sure you know where your money is going.
 Also note that if the deposit is the amount of two or more months rent, that should ring some alarm bells.

 - If it sounds too good to be true, it usually is.
 Landlords often ask too much money, even though that is not allowed.
 Scammers usually just want any kind of money so they prefer to request less in the hopes to attract a desperate person.

 We also have a couple of tips on how to avoid scams provided by the Huurteam Zuid-Limburg.

 - If you are not physically in Maastricht, you may ask for an online viewing (for example on Zoom) or ask a friend to visit the property for you.

 - Don’t view a property on your own.
 It’s always better to take a friend with you or at least let someone know where you are going and when.

 - Never transfer money to an account of the landlord who states that they are in a foreign country and thus will send the keys at a later time.
 Be extremely careful if the landlord wants you to transfer money to a non-Dutch bank account.

 - Check the address on Google Maps or request proof from the Land Registry (www.kadaster.nl) to ensure that the property actually exists.

 - Make sure the house is legally rented.
-Some red flags are if more than three people are allowed to register to the same house number or if you are not allowed to register at all.
+Some red flags are if no more than three people are allowed to register to the same house number or if you are not allowed to register at all.
 Usually this indicates that the house may be an illegal student house.

 - If you are subletting from someone, make sure that the current tenant has permission for this from the landlord.
 Request a confirmation from the current tenant.